shower/shower/docs/features.md

 	<div class="progress"></div>

 To remove it from presentation just remove this element from document.
-There’s no way to hide it for certain slides.
+There’s no way to hide it for specific slides.

 ## Slide

 Slides are marked with `slide` class.
-Please don’t nest slides and don’t forget closing tags, this could go wrong.
+Please don’t nest slides and don’t forget closing tags, things could go wrong.

 	<section class="slide">
 		…